DaisyDogs07/nolibc/README.md

 This is my own simplified version of libc.
+Made to be readable as well.

 It only has some functions cuz I'm not *that* skilled at coding and problem solving :3